Rustic Overtones

-Rustic Overtones is an American rock band from Maine, United States, active between 1993–2002 and from 2007–present.
+Rustic Overtones is an American rock band from Maine, United States, active between 1993 and 2002 and from 2007 to the present.
 They were the first group to perform live on XM Satellite Radio, and their 2007 album Light at the End was the fastest-selling local disc ever in the state of Maine.

 History

-Early Years: 1993–2002
+Early years: 1993–2002

-Rustic Overtones started out in the early 1990s as a three-piece cover band known as Aces Wild with Dave Gutter, Jon Roods, and then-drummer and close friend Matthew Esty, playing small bars.
+Rustic Overtones started in the early 1990s as a three-piece cover band known as Aces Wild with Dave Gutter, Jon Roods, and then-drummer and close friend Matthew Esty, playing small bars.
 This lineup produced the very rare Smile album.
 Rustic Overtones gained popularity during the mid to late 1990s in the Portland, Maine, music scene, although it had many self-financed tours throughout the country, mostly the northeastern states.
 After the release of the band's 1998 album Rooms by the Hour, major record label Arista signed the band spurred on by then-president Clive Davis.
-The signing lead to "Hardest Way Possible," a song from Rooms By The Hour, which was featured on the soundtrack of the Rob Schneider film The Animal.
+The signing led to "Hardest Way Possible," a song from Rooms By The Hour, being featured on the soundtrack of the Rob Schneider film The Animal.
 Arista hired legendary producer Tony Visconti to produce what became the band's 2001 release, ¡Viva Nueva!
 However, after disagreements with the label, and a shakeup at Arista that saw the band's primary supporter, Clive Davis, depart, the record deal fell through.
 The band was shortly picked up afterward by Tommy Boy and released the album in 2001, which featured guest appearances by Funkmaster Flex, Imogen Heap, and David Bowie.
 However, Tommy Boy's deal with Warner Bros.
 Records ended in 2002, which once again left the band without a record label.
 The disappointment of two major record deals falling through proved too much for the band members, and they went their separate ways in 2002.
-Its final performance was a three — hour show at the State Theatre on May 11, 2002.
+Its final performance was a three-hour show at the State Theatre on May 11, 2002.

 Break-up and solo careers: 2002–2007

-During the five years that the Rustic Overtones went their separate ways, most of the band members pursued a side-project.
+During the five years that the Rustic Overtones went their separate ways, most of the band members pursued a side project.
 Dave Gutter and Jon Roods met up with one-time Overtones drummer Marc Boisvert, and formed Paranoid Social Club, another band that enjoyed success, with its single "Wasted" appearing in the soundtrack to the movie Beerfest.
-Spencer Albee joined with other local musicians including guitarist Zach Jones, drummer Brian Higgins, and bassist Haché and formed Rocktopus (later "As Fast As" replacing Higgins with drummer Andrew Hodgkins), whose album "Open Letter to the Damned received a 4.5/5 rating from music critic giant Allmusic.
-Tony McNaboe served as a touring drummer for Ray LaMontagne, and released an R&B solo album in 2003 entitled, "Destination".
+Spencer Albee joined with other local musicians including guitarist Zach Jones, drummer Brian Higgins, and bassist Haché and formed Rocktopus (later As Fast As, replacing Higgins with drummer Andrew Hodgkins), whose album Open Letter to the Damned received a 4.5/5 rating from music critic giant Allmusic.
+Tony McNaboe served as a touring drummer for Ray LaMontagne, and released an R&B solo album in 2003 entitled Destination.
 In addition, saxophonist Ryan Zoidis split his time between Lettuce and Soulive, baritone saxophonist Jason Ward played with several local bands, and trombonist Dave Noyes joined local group Seekonk.